NITCbase/nitcbase.github.io/docs/XfS Interface/Specification/dml.md

 ### SELECT Attrlist FROM TABLE
 #### Description
 This command creates a new target relation with the attributes specified in `Attrlist`, and inserts all records(only the values corresponding to the specified attributes) of the source relation, into the newly created target relation.

-                                OR

-Selects  all  records  but  only  with  the  attributes contained  in  the  `Attrlist`.
-The  selection  is  inserted into  the  newly  created  target  relation.
-For project operation on relations.
 #### Syntax
 ```bash
 SELECT Attribute1, Attribute2, ...
 FROM source_relation INTO target_relation